Altidias/Milestone1_Group52/Software Design Document.md

 - Navigation: How will users navigate through the software?
-  - Main form of navigation would be through the menu bar at the top and on the home page
+  - Main form of navigation would be through clear and distinct buttons on the home page

 - Design Choices: Explain why these design choices were made.